yassouali/fast.ai_notes/parctical_DL/lecture6.md

 def mse_loss(a, b, x, y): return mse(lin(a,b,x), y)
 ```

-We can now generate some random data (pairs of x and y), and loop for a number of iterations, begining with a random intialization of a and b, and each step calculate the loss, computes the gradient of loss with respect to all Variables with `requires_grad=True`. after this call `a.grad` and `b.grad` will be Variables holding the gradient of the loss with respect to a and b respectively, so then we can update a and b using gradient descent (about the types: `a.data` and `b.data` are Tensors, `a.grad` and `b.grad` are Variables and a.grad.data and b.grad.data are Tensors).
+We can now generate some random data (pairs of x and y), and loop for a number of iterations, beginning with a random initialization of a and b, and each step calculate the loss, computes the gradient of loss with respect to all Variables with `requires_grad=True`. after this call `a.grad` and `b.grad` will be Variables holding the gradient of the loss with respect to a and b respectively, so then we can update a and b using gradient descent (about the types: `a.data` and `b.data` are Tensors, `a.grad` and `b.grad` are Variables and a.grad.data and b.grad.data are Tensors).

 ```python
 learning_rate = 1e-3